 Devon Wijesinghe, head of corporate and business development at Cision, agreed that brands should remain authentic in their messaging, especially when using popular memes and slang terms.
 Companies need to be very careful about this; otherwise, they risk alienating their customer base.

 "[Don't use] slang language in marketing messages, especially when it doesn't fit the audience," Wijesinghe said.
 "Businesses should speak the same language as their audience."

-New social networks and apps seem to pop up all the time, but that doesn't mean your business has to be on every single one of them.
+New social networks and apps pop up all the time, but that doesn't mean your business has to be on every single one of them.
 It's better to have a well-executed, active presence on two or three social networks than a mediocre presence on each popular channel.

-"It's common for businesses to get caught up in all of the networks and the latest trends, but being on social is about building a community," Caravella said.
-"Rather than unattended profiles and scattered responses, customers will appreciate the dedicated efforts, communication will persist and your organic following will grow."
+"Being on social is about building a community," Caravella said.
+"Rather than unattended profiles and scattered responses, customers will appreciate the dedicated efforts, communication will persist, and your organic following will grow."

 Additional reporting by Nicole Fallon and Danielle Corcione.
 Some source interviews were conducted for a previous version of this article.